redcanaryco/atomic-red-team/README.md

 ## Philosophy

 Atomic Red Team is a library of simple tests that every security team can execute to test their controls.
-Tests are focused, have few dependencies, and are defined in a structured format that be used by automation frameworks.
+Tests are focused, have few dependencies, and are defined in a structured format that can be used by automation frameworks.

 Three key beliefs made up the Atomic Red Team charter:
 - **Teams need to be able to test everything from specific technical controls to outcomes.**